 REQ Cards identify devices present in system.
+One card should be prepared for each I/O device on the system.
 The System Loader uses this information for selective generation and loading of ILS subroutines and selective loading of ISS subroutines.
 The format is shown in Table 12.
-1